Hoyasumii/bee-movie/README.md

 Saves us millions.
 Can anyone work on the Krelman?
 Of course.
 Most bee jobs are small ones.
-But bees know that every small job, if it
+But bees know that every small job, if it'